Shropshire optician who had more than 6,000 indecent images of children given community order

 A Shropshire optician who had more than 6,000 indecent images of children on his devices has been given a community order.

-Timothy Vanes, 62, escaped jail after a recorder was convinced that there was potential for him to be rehabilitated.
+Timothy Vanes, 62, escaped being jailed after a recorder was convinced that there was potential for him to be rehabilitated.

 Vanes, of Summit Close in Shrewsbury, had run Tim Vanes Opticians in Shifnal since 1989 before it closed suddenly earlier this year, following his arrest.
 It is now open again under new management.